python-pillow/Pillow/docs/handbook/image-file-formats.rst

 **transparency**
     For ``P``, ``L``, and ``RGB`` images, this option controls what color image to mark as transparent.

+    For ``P`` images, this can be a either the palette index, or a byte string with alpha values for each palette entry.

 **dpi**
     A tuple of two numbers corresponding to the desired dpi in each direction.